 Share the memories

-Click the Play button in the lower left corner to present a slide show at your end of the year party!
+Click the Show button on the Wixie toolbar to present student work as slide show at your end-of-the-year party!

-Choose Copy Project URL or Copy Project Embed to share the digital version through an email link, your classroom website, or social media.
+Choose Copy URL or Copy Embed to share the memory book through an email link, your classroom website, or social media.

 No matter how you share, take a moment to read each entry as a class to celebrate your year.